ossobv/k8s.osso.ninja/README.rst

     kubectl_demo get pods

 #.
-Wait until pod is running and browse to NAMESPACE.osso.ninja.
+Wait until pod is running and browse to https://NAMESPACE.osso.ninja/.

 #.
 Read the yml file for more info about health-checks.